 We strive to have a positive impact on all of our key stakeholders

 Treating customers fairly is the foundation of our approach.
-As outlined on Page 16 to 17, our business model centres on responsible lending and collection of repayments.
+Our business model centres on responsible lending and collection of repayments.
 We assess every application for credit against stringent criteria, taking into account affordability and credit checks.
 A complete income and expenditure check is undertaken for every loan, and we only lend to customers who can afford the repayments.

 Last year, c.
 70% of loan applications were not progressed.
-We have a clear, uncomplicated charging structure, with no penalties or fees for delays in repayments, and self-employed agents are paid in commission based on collections, not sales.
+We have a clear, uncomplicated charging structure, with no penalties or fees for delays in repayments.

-The Group is built on trusted relationships and shared values that underpin our commitment to customers:
+The Group is built on trusted relationships which underpin our commitment to customers: